aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 cat global.json
 ```

-You should see a new global.json file generated withe the following content:
+We should see a new global.json file generated with the following content:

 ```json
 {